 Most medical schools want their students to do well.
 They are hoping to pick medical students who are good students, and then those students will grow to become competent doctors.
 By expanding, it has a positive impact on their statistical averages as well as the overall healthcare system.

-When looking for admission to medical school, your MCAT scores are critical.
-As a general rule, if you manage to get into a medical school with a low mcat score, that will be seen as a positive indicator that you need to get more educated.
+When looking for admission to medical school when choosing medical students, your MCAT scores are critical.
+As a general rule, if you manage to get into a medical school with a low test score, that will be seen as a positive indicator that you need to get more educated.